Niké Aréna

 The Niké Aréna is an indoor arena located in Prievidza, Slovakia.
 It is used as a sports arena, and is the current home of the Slovak basketball club BC Prievidza.
 The arena has place for 3,400 spectators.
 The arena is named after the Slovak bookmaker Niké.

+Description

+The multipurpose sports hall in Prievidza consists of several spaces that serve various purposes.
+The dimensions of the main deck are 46 x 23 m.
+The auditorium has 2,000 seats and 700 standing seats.
+The seating capacity can be increased to 3,400 seats.